UffizziCloud/docs/docs/virtual-cluster-environment.md

      pull-requests: write
      id-token: write
    ```

-3. Create build jobs for each of your application components:
+## Define build jobs

+For each of the application components define the various configurations required to build the application.
+For example, Replace build-foo and build-bar with your actual build job names and configurations:
    ```
    jobs:
      build-foo: